-We're of the opinion that the holidays and overindulging go hand in hand.
-But by December 26, our food coma–induced stupor has typically lifted and we find ourselves searching for lighter fare.
-Detoxifying soups always fit the bill: They're nourishing, flavorful, easy to prepare, and (most importantly!) light.
+We're of the opinion that the holidays and overindulging more than usual go hand-in-hand.
+But by December 26, our food coma–induced stupor has typically lifted, and we find ourselves searching for lighter fare.
+Detoxifying soups always fit the bill: They're flavorful, easy to prepare, and light.

 Leftover Turkey Soup

-Why it works: Not only will this super-practical recipe utilize all of your leftover turkey, but it's also packed with detoxifying ingredients like ginger, garlic, and bok choy (an excellent source of fiber, beta-carotene, and vitamins C, K, and A).
-In the words of recipe creator Holly Erickson, this recipe is "rich, flavor packed, and will keep things interesting at the dinner table until every last bit of turkey is gone."
+Not only will this super-practical recipe from The Modern Proper utilize all of your leftover turkey, but it's also packed with detoxifying ingredients like ginger, garlic, and bok choy (an excellent source of fiber, beta-carotene, and vitamins C, K, and A).
+In the words of recipe creator Holly Erickson, this recipe is "rich, flavor-packed, and will keep things interesting at the dinner table until every last bit of turkey is gone."

 1 tbsp. sesame oil